 Editor’s note: First Battalion, 12th Marine Regiment, is currently assigned to 2nd Marine Division (Forward), which heads Task Force Leatherneck.
 The task force serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Force and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
 The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.

 ||FIRE BASE FIDDLERS GREEN, HELMAND PROVINCE, AF

-This work, Newhall native trades Hollywood for Helmand, by Cpl Tommy Bellegarde, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, A different fight in Helmand at Fiddlers Green, by Sgt Jeff Drew, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.